Do you also get tired from hearing the phrase “student recruitment strategy” over and over again?

 5. What budget do we have available to make this happen?

 Ambitious goals without proper funding are a recipe for disappointment.
 So the budget vs. expectations conversation is an important one to have up front.

 6. What are our KPIs?

 Get specific about what success looks like.
 Pick a few metrics that you’ll follow during the campaign.

-Read more about strategy?
+Read more about strategy for student recruitment?